 Corporate income tax is levied at a rate of 19% (standard rate) or 9% (reduced rate for small taxpayers and new companies in the first year of business activity).

-Withholding tax on domestic payments
+Withholding tax on cross border payments

 Corporate income tax – general information